Chalwemwansa/ai_race_game/README.md

 # the Maze race

-the maze race is a simple game that has an automated player that always chooses the shortest path the automated player(AI agent) makes a move whenever the human player makes a move the game ends when either the agent or human or both reach the flag which is the finish position
+the maze race is a simple game that you play using the up, down, left and right buttons on a keyboard and has an automated player that always chooses the shortest path the automated player(AI agent) makes a move whenever the human player makes a move the game ends when either the agent or human or both reach the flag which is the finish position